 Capability dismissal is the type of dismissal that arises when an employee has capability issues when performing their job.

-This could include not having the ability, skills or qualifications to complete the role they were hired to do.
+This could include not having the ability, skills, and/or qualifications to complete the role they were hired to do.
 This includes any illnesses or disability, regardless of the reasonable adjustments put in place to help.

-To be able to dismiss an employee for capability, two things need to be addressed.
+To dismiss an employee for capability, two things need to be addressed.

-- Why is the employee incapable of performing the role against their job description?
+- Why is the employee incapable of performing the role outlined in their job description?

-- Why haven't steps been taken to help them by the company?
+- Why haven't steps been taken to assist them by the company?

-You need to take all the steps required for the employee to have the opportunity to improve before they are considered for capability dismissal.
-You could for example put the employee on a performance improvement plan (PIP) before enacting the disciplinary procedure.
+In essence, before you can claim capability dismissal, you need to take all the steps required to assist the employee in improving before they are considered for capability dismissal.
+You could, for example, put the employee on a performance improvement plan (PIP) before enacting the disciplinary procedure.

 Dismissal on the grounds of capability

-You may think they're incapable of performing the tasks required of them, while they feel they are performing adequately.
+The problem can come in when you, as the employer, think they're incapable of performing the tasks required of them, whilst they feel they are performing adequately.

 If you're thinking about conducting a dismissal, here are some factors you need to consider: